seiji1997/seiji1997/README.md

 #### Some things about me:

 - 🔭 I’m currently working for an IT company as a Machine Learning Engineer.
-- 🌱 among other things, I’m learning Google Cloud, Machine Learning and etc.
+- 🌱 among other things, I’m learning Google Cloud, Machine Learning, etc.
 - ⚡️ I'm looking to relocate abroad and find a job overseas in the upcoming years.
 - 📫 How to reach me: find me on LinkedIn.
 - 📖 I also love writing.
-Check out my web site in the bio.
+Check out my website in the bio.

 #### Find my information elsewhere online:
 - Qiita: https://qiita.com/seiji1997